 - Choose plant varieties native to your region.
 Not only will they require less care and be more adapted to your local climate, but birds will recognize them more easily.

 - Select plants that will thrive in your yard's soil type, sunlight levels, available water and the type of care you want to give them, such as how often you want to prune each bush.

 - Use a diverse selection of shrubs that will grow to different sizes and provide for different birds' needs, but group plants together to provide more extensive cover for backyard birds.

 - Choose shrubs that will serve double duty as natural bird feeders by deliberately choosing shrubs with fruits, nuts or seeds birds can eat.

-- Place bushes in your landscaping carefully, noting not only their maximum growing height, but also their projected width to ensure they have adequate space to grow.
+- Place bushes in your landscape carefully, noting not only their maximum growing height but also their projected width to ensure they have adequate space to grow.

 - Follow planting and care instructions for each plant, and ask your local nursery or gardening center for additional recommendations to be sure each shrub is well cared for.

-- Use shrubs to connect other parts of your landscaping, such as between trees and flowerbeds, to provide secure, sheltered corridors birds can use to stay safe in the yard.
+- Use shrubs to connect other parts of your landscape, such as between trees and flowerbeds, to provide secure, sheltered corridors birds can use to stay safe in the yard.

-Adding bushes and shrubs to your yard is a great way to make your landscaping more bird-friendly, and with the right shrubs, you'll soon see many more birds enjoying your yard.
+Adding bushes and shrubs to your yard is a great way to make your landscape more bird-friendly, and with the right shrubs, you'll soon see many more birds enjoying your yard.